moonstream-to/tokenbound-erc20/README.md

 forge doc --serve
 ```

-You can read the technical documentation directly from this repo using [this index](./docs/src/SUMMARY.md).
+(You can read the technical documentation directly from the repo using [this index](./docs/src/SUMMARY.md).)